Human Resources, Recruiting & People Operations job market report cover, San Jose-Sunnyvale-Santa Clara, CA, 2026-05

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Direct local context is available, but several conclusions still rely on category-level inference and directional hiring proxies.
+Direct local occupation data is limited, so some conclusions rely on state-level and proxy signals.

 Limitations